Ray Seals

-Raymond Bernard Seals (born June 17, 1965) is an American former football defensive end in the NFL.
-He is famous for not having attended college, a rarity in the NFL.
-Ray lettered in football at Anthony A. Henninger High School in Syracuse, New York.
+Raymond Bernard Seals (June 17, 1965 – April 4, 2025) was an American professional football player who was a defensive end in the National Football League (NFL).
+He was notable for being one of the rare players to have made it to the NFL without ever having attended college.
 Seals started in Super Bowl XXX as a member of the Pittsburgh Steelers.

+Playing career

+Seals lettered in football at Anthony A. Henninger High School in Syracuse, New York.

-Ray Seals went from playing for the minor-league Syracuse Express of the Empire Football League to the Tampa Bay Buccaneers in 1989.
+Seals went from playing for the minor-league Syracuse Express of the Empire Football League to the Tampa Bay Buccaneers in 1989.
 He went to the Steelers in 1994 as a free agent and played two seasons as their starting right defensive end.
 He was injured in 1996, his third season with the Steelers, and finished with Carolina in 1997.

+Seals was famous for batting away a pass by then rookie quarterback Brett Favre, only to have it be caught by Favre himself, for the first completion in his long and storied career.

+Personal life and death

-Ray Seals was inducted into the American Football Association's Semi-Pro Football Hall of Fame in 1992.
-Seals's cousin, Jonny Gammage, was killed after a traffic stop by Pittsburgh Police officers in 1995.
+Seals was inducted into the American Football Association's Semi-Pro Football Hall of Fame in 1992.
+Seals's cousin, Jonny Gammage, was killed after a traffic stop by Brentwood police officers in 1995.

+Seals died in Tampa, Florida on April 4, 2025, at the age of 59.